Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 - **Engagement Mechanisms**: Create opportunities and platforms for continuous conversations about core values within the community.
 - **Feedback Frequency**: Schedule regular intervals for structured feedback collection to engage community members effectively.
 - **Ongoing Dialogue**: Create opportunities and platforms for continuous conversations about core values within the community.
-- **Contribution Recognition**: Develop a recognition framework to celebrate contributions aligning with community values, fostering ongoing commitment.
+- **Contribution Recognition**: Develop a recognition framework to celebrate contributions that positively align with established core values, fostering ongoing commitment to community principles.
 - **Value Champions**: Appoint identified Value Champions to advocate for core values within the community and promote adherence to them.
 - **Educational Sessions**: Schedule additional workshops and educational periods regularly to reinforce understanding and applications of the core values.
 - **Outcomes Documentation**: Systematically document insights gained from workshops, informing and refining future discussions about core values.